 The most common structures are secured direct lending, operating leases and finance leases.
 For larger orders of commercial aircraft, export credit agencies are often used to guarantee loans.

 2.2 What are the advantages and disadvantages of these different types of structures?

-- the federal excise tax; and
+- the aircraft's residual value; and

 2.3 What other factors should operators bear in mind when deciding on a financing structure?